Skip to content

 Which Formats Use Which Compression

-Format Lossy Lossless Best for
+Format Lossy Lossless Common role

 JPEGYes (only)NoPhotos, hero images